How To Generate Leads With Effective Sales Prospecting Letters

 Whether you’re starting up or your business is going through a lull, a sales prospecting letter can be an excellent way to generate new leads.

-But if you don’t craft your letter along the lines of proven direct marketing techniques, you’re unlikely to get the results you want.
+But you must craft your letter along the lines of proven direct marketing techniques to get the results you want.
 Here are five tips to help you get the best possible results from your sales prospecting letters.